TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 20/Matthew 20.2.md

 ---

-And when he had agreed with the laborers for a shilling a day, he sent them into his vineyard.
+When he had agreed with the laborers for a denarius a day, he sent them into his vineyard.